Birds of Florida

 The Black Skimmer is a seabird in the gull family (Laridae) , the largest of three skimmer species.

 Adults in breeding plumage have a black crown, nape and upper body.
 The forehead and underparts are white.
 The upper wings are black with white on the rear edge, and the tail and rump are dark grey with white edges.
-The underwing colour varies from white to dusky grey.
+The under wing color varies from white to dusky grey.

 Inhabits protected coastal waters such as lagoons, estuaries, often seen resting in groups on sheltered beaches and sand bars.
-Nest is a shallow scpape with 3 to as many as 7 buff to blue-ish eggs with dark blotches.
+Nest is a shallow scrape with 3 to as many as 7 buff to blueish eggs with dark blotches.

 Ring-billed Gull - Larus delawarensis